sauravchaudharysc/Automating-Submission/README.md

 Selenium needs something called a web-driver.
 Every browser has its own driver.
 So in this way we can use the particular web-driver of the particular web browser and automate it.

 Wanna Know More [Visit this](https://sauravchaudharysc.github.io/Automaton-Testing/)

+## Error
+So many times the problem is that when browser is made small.
+Selenium is unable to know the correct position of html elements.So better use browser.maximize_window()